SpudGunMan/bapi/README.md

 # Codename bAPi mark 2

+October 2023 Bookworm note:
+- yad errors can be ignored `(yad:12189): Gdk-CRITICAL`

 **PLEASE NOTE BETA**
 this is a early release still "beta" RC7
 - no .desktop files yet for most things (no menu icons)